Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Introduction

-The rest of this article is structured as follows.
-In Section~\ref{sec_notations_results}, we introduce the microscopic model and fix notations.
-The dynamics is introduced in details using the stochastic Ising dynamics as comparison, while useful topological facts are collected in Appendix~\ref{app_prop_e_r}.
-The main results of the paper are listed in Section~\ref{sec_notations_results}, with Section~\ref{sec_heuristics} presenting the structure of the proof as well as a connection of the contour dynamics with the exclusion process, a guideline of the paper.\\ In Section~\ref{sec_relevant_martingales}, following the large deviation approach of \cite{Kipnis1989}, we compute Radon-Nikodym derivatives for a large class of tilted dynamics.
+In Section~\ref{sec_relevant_martingales}, following the large deviation approach of \cite{Kipnis1989}, we compute Radon-Nikodym derivatives for a large class of tilted dynamics.
 Under the assumption that trajectories live in a nice enough space, we show how motion by curvature emerges from the microscopic computations as well as the influence of the parameter $\beta$.
-The computations of the Radon-Nikodym derivative are then used to prove large deviations, with the upper bound in Section~\ref{sec_large_dev_upper_bound} and the lower bound in Section~\ref{sec_large_dev_lower_bound}.
-A number of technical results and sub-exponential estimates are postponed to Section~\ref{app_behaviour_pole} and Appendices~\ref{sec_replacement_lemma}-\ref{app_prop_e_r}.
-In particular, Section~\ref{app_behaviour_pole} is a collection of estimates that are genuinely particular to our model, concerning the dynamical behaviour of the poles, i.e. the sections of the contours on which the parameter $\beta$ acts.
+The computations of the Radon-Nikodym derivatives are then used to prove large deviations, with the upper bound in Section~\ref{sec_large_dev_upper_bound} and the lower bound in Section~\ref{sec_large_dev_lower_bound}.
+A number of technical results and sub-exponential estimates are postponed to Section~\ref{app_behaviour_pole} and Appendices~\ref{sec_replacement_lemma}--\ref{app_prop_e_r}.
+In particular, Section~\ref{app_behaviour_pole} is a collection of estimates that are genuinely particular to our model, concerning the dynamical behaviour of the poles, i.e. the sections of the contours on which the parameter $\beta$ affects the dynamics.